 If you struggle with disordered eating and body image issues, check out our articles on Eating Habits & Disorders for clarity and support in those realms.

 Let’s ask some more questions to get to the bottom of our eating habits.

-- What are some small changes you can make to your diet to start adding healthier choices?
+- What are some small changes I can make to my diet to start adding healthier choices?

 - Am I getting the vitamins and minerals I need from my food, or should I be taking vitamins, too?

 - Do I drink enough water?

 - When I finish a meal, how does my body feel?
 Fatigued?
 Light?
 Energized?
 Heavy?

 - How would I describe my relationship to food?
 Has this relationship changed recently?